The Contiguous Art Gallery Problem is in {\Theta}(n log n): Technical Overview

 We first prove that the vertices of the shortest path from $x$ to $\nex{x}$ behave in a structured way, unless the optimal solution consists of at most $3$ guards.
 These vertices play a key role in defining the ugly dominator $g_u$, and the resulting structural properties guarantee both the existence and computability of the $O(n)$ M\"obius transformations in $O(n \log n)$ total time.
 Finally, in \Cref{sec:nlogn}, we combine all components to obtain our $O(n \log n)$ algorithm.
 We apply our $O(k n \log n)$ algorithm to check whether a solution with $k \leq 3$ guards exists, in $O(n\log n)$ time.
-If not, we use the techniques of Aggarwal et al.~\cite{aggarwal1989finding} to compute the smallest $k$ such that there exists a point $x \in X$ for which $\nexFunc^k(x)\geq x+n$, or conversely, $[x,\nexFunc^k(x)]=\partial P$, where $\nexFunc^k(\cdot)$ \hbox{is the composition of $\nexFunc$ with itself $k$ times, all within $O(n \log n)$ time.}
+If not, we use a lazy evaluation technique to compute the smallest $k$ such that there exists a point $x \in X$ for which $\nexFunc^k(x)\geq x+n$, or conversely, $\partial P \subseteq [x,\nexFunc^k(x)]$.